 U.S. Welfare Programs, the Myths Versus the Facts

 Welfare programs are government subsidies to the poor.
 Recipients must prove their income falls below a target, which is some percentage of the federal poverty level.
 In 2018, that's $25,100 for a family of four.

-Welfare programs are not entitlement programs; those base eligibility upon prior contributions from payroll taxes.
+Welfare programs are not entitlement programs.
+Those base eligibility upon prior contributions from payroll taxes.
 The four major U.S. entitlement programs in the United States are Social Security, Medicare, unemployment insurance, and worker’s compensation.
+Instead, welfare programs are based on a family's income.
+To qualify, their income must be below an income based on the federal poverty level.

 The Six Major U.S. Welfare Programs Myths Versus Facts